Communist Party of Canada: Great Depression (1929–1938)

 A member of the CPC's Toronto club is arrested for distributing party literature, August 12, 1929.

 The stock market crash in late 1929 signalled the beginning of a long and protracted economic crisis in Canada and internationally.
 The crisis quickly led to widespread unemployment, poverty, destitution, and suffering among working families and farmers.
 The general election of 1930, brought to power the R.B.
 Bennett Conservative government which attacked the labour movement and established "relief camps" for young unemployed men.

 The CPC made a systemic critique of the depression as an alleged crisis of capitalism.
 It was also the first political party in Canada to call for the introduction of unemployment insurance, a national health insurance scheme, universally accessible education, social and employment assistance to youth, labour legislation including health and safety regulations, regulation of the working day and holidays, a minimum wage for women and youth, and state-run crop insurance and price control for farmers.

-The party's offices were raided by the Royal Canadian Mounted Police.
+The party's offices were raided by the RCMP.
 Further, eight party members were arrested, including Buck and Tom McEwen, under Section 98 of Canada's Criminal Code, which outlawed advocacy of force or violence to bring about political change.
 The party and the Workers' Unity League (WUL) launched a campaign calling for their release and presented a petition with 450,000 signatures to Prime Minister R. B. Bennett in November 1933.
 They demanded the release of the prisoners, an investigation into Buck's attempted murder, and the repeal of Section 98.
 After the prisoners were released a rally was held in Maple Leaf Gardens in 1934, with 17,000 in attendance and 8,000 unable to attend due to there not being enough space.
 Eight Men Speak was created based on the events.